WHY DO HORSES BEHAVE

-If the other 2 previous needs are met then your horse will want to socialise with others of his kind and hopefully that also includes you as he now starts to see you as the freaky 2 legged herd member too :) Each individual horse will have a various play drive too which depends on their confidence and personality aswell as enviroment and what they learned from their mother-was she playful or serious etc...
+If the other 2 previous needs are met then your horse will want to socialise with others of his kind and hopefully that also includes you as he now starts to see you as the freaky 2 legged herd member too :) Each individual horse will have their own play drive, which depends on their confidence and personality as well as environment and what they learned from their mother-was she playful or serious etc...
 There are many games you can play with your horse that can replace the term "work" or "training" and this can make it a lot more fun for both of you.
 5-FOOD.

 You'll notice this need is actually your horses last need- as if your horses is scared he won't be interested in any food, plus bribing horses is never the answer to our horses training issues and often creates more problems than it solves-but

 a treat could be used as a reward AFTER your horse has tried hard for you so don't